K-dash/nblm-rs/docs/getting-started/configuration.md

 export NBLM_DEBUG_HTTP=1
 ```

+!!! warning "Sensitive data"
-> ⚠️ The full response payload can contain sensitive information.
-Only enable this in trusted environments.
+    The full response payload can contain sensitive information.
+Only enable debug logging in trusted environments and disable it once you finish troubleshooting.

 ### CLI